mogulcoder26/Nodeforce-CLI/README.md

-> ### Note : THE TOOL IS IN THE PROCESS OF DEVELOPMENT AND IS CURRENTLY BEING STAGED FOR NPM PACKAGE.PLEASE RUN THE CLI LOCALLY FOR NOW

 <p id="description">NodeForce CLI is a powerful command-line tool designed to significantly reduce the time required to set up Node.js applications.
 It automates the creation of folder structures generates useful code files and installs dependencies enabling developers to kickstart their projects effortlessly</p>